strongloop/loopback-example-app-logic/README.md

 Turning off the engine, removing the key.
 ```

-###Create a boot script
+### Create a boot script

 Create [`print-models.js`](https://github.com/strongloop/loopback-example-app-logic/blob/master/server/boot/print-models.js) in the [`boot` directory](/server/boot).

-> The [`app` argument](https://github.com/strongloop/loopback-example-app-logic/blob/master/server/boot/print-models.js#L1) is provided by LoopBack.
+> NOTE: The [`app` argument](https://github.com/strongloop/loopback-example-app-logic/blob/master/server/boot/print-models.js#L1) is provided by LoopBack.
 You can use it to access the application context, which is required when you want to retrieve models, configs, and so on.

-> ####Asynchronous boot scripts
+#### Asynchronous boot scripts

-> To use asynchronous boot scripts, you have to modify [`boot`](https://github.com/strongloop/loopback-example-app-logic/blob/master/examples/async-boot-scripts/server.js#L1) to take  callback.
+To use asynchronous boot scripts, you have to modify [`boot`](https://github.com/strongloop/loopback-example-app-logic/blob/master/examples/async-boot-scripts/server.js#L1) to take  callback.
 You will also need to provide an additional [`callback` argument](https://github.com/strongloop/loopback-example-app-logic/blob/master/examples/async-boot-script/create-car.js#L1) in your boot scripts.

 Restart the server.